andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 **`Where`** - it needs to go lower.
 This leaves us with the Left, Right, Bottom edge to initiate it.
 The `Left and Right` edges give us best reachability regardless of the way the phone is held.
 So lets try from the Left and Right edge.

-**`How`**(it will be triggered?) - The `Left` and `Right` edges are used for Navigation between Home and Events.
+**`How`**(it will be triggered?) - The `Left` and `Right` edges are used for Navigation between Home and Events and also to minimize Apps.
 So we will need new gesture.
 Something without adding too much complexity and preventing accidental closing.
 So let's check the natural swipe direction and go from there.
 The natural direction of a swipe from the edge is sideways and going down.
 So if the opposite direction is used for `Quick Closing` an App, this will prevent from accidental closing.
 Let's check it.

 <p align="center">
     <img src="resource/images/sailfish-swipe-comparison.svg"